Absorption of scalars by nonextremal charged black holes in string theory: The absorption cross section for charged black holes in string theory

 The $\a$ corrections to the solutions we have considered in this section are not known.
 Still, from the general result obtained in section \ref{smcsss}, even not knowing such corrections we expect the same explicit temperature dependence of the $\a$-corrected absorption cross section.

-When deriving $\a$ corrections to black hole solutions, it is possible to choose the radial coordinate in such a way that the horizon radius parameter $R_H$ does not have any $\a$ corrections.
+When deriving $\a$ corrections to black hole solutions, it is possible to choose the radial coordinate in such a way that the black hole horizon radius parameter $R_H$ does not have any $\a$ corrections.
 Exactly the same choice can be made, when determining the $\a$ corrections to each of the solutions considered in this section, to the extremality parameter $r_0$.
-Having guaranteed that choice has been made in each solution, from the result (\ref{seccaoto}) in section \ref{smcsss} we conclude that the low frequency limits of the cross sections (\ref{seccaowl2}) (twice) and (\ref{seccaowl3}) we have obtained in this section are also valid in the presence of $\a$ corrections, if they keep being written on those forms (in terms of $r_0$), exactly in the same as (\ref{seccaoto}) is written in terms of $A_H$.
-If one replaces $r_0$ by the black hole charges, explicit $a$ corrections should appear.
+Having guaranteed that choice has been made in each solution, from the result (\ref{seccaoto}) we conclude that the low frequency limits of the cross sections we have obtained in subsections \ref{2lc} and \ref{1lc} (given in both cases by the same formula (\ref{seccaowl2})) and in subsection \ref{4lc} (given by (\ref{seccaowl3})) are also valid in the presence of $\a$ corrections, if they keep being written on those forms (in terms of $r_0$), exactly in the same as (\ref{seccaoto}) is written in terms of $A_H$.
+If in any of those formulas one replaces $r_0$ by the black hole charges, explicit $\a$ corrections should appear.